konradszulc/JS_Fundamental_2025/README.md

 Welcome to my public Git Repo for all workshop submission's for the JavaScript Fundamental course.
-Included in this read me is a direct table of contents which leads to each submission folder for past,present and future workshops.
+Included in this README is a direct table of contents which leads to each submission folder for past,present and future workshops.
 I will update this as more is added.

 #Table of Contents